 - Estimated time changed from 1.00 to 4.00

 I attach a patch for you to try.

 Incidentally, there is a multi-threading samples "samples/mt-test.cpp".
 It's not built by default because it uses C++11 (which is slated for v0.27), however the code is in v0.26.
 It can read 100 images on my laptop on both the "released v0.26" and this patched code.

 The "unthread safe" code in tiffimage.cpp is subtle.
 Like most multi-threading issues, it's hard to consistently reproduce!

-#5 Updated by Tobias E. about 1 year ago
+#5 Updated by Tobias E. over 1 year ago

 Wow, that was fast!
 I gave the patch a try using the sample code you mentioned, unfortunately it doesn't crash for me.
 The fun of race conditions.